Divorced at Midyear? Here's How to Handle Your Taxes

 Your “tax withholding” is the amount of cash that your employer is holding back from your monthly paycheck that then gets paid directly to the IRS on your behalf.

-This is an important consideration when filing your taxes because you’re able to lower your tax withholding amount by asking for additional money to be docked from your pay.
+This is important when filing your taxes because you can lower your tax withholding amount by asking for more money to be taken out of your pay.

 But when you get divorced midyear, withholding amounts can change.
 Withholding amounts can change alongside your marital status and whether you’re the parent claiming kids as dependents on your tax return post-divorce.